knoxa/knoxa.github.io/examples/text.md

 # Locating places

+## Introduction

-I need to identify the strings in a document that *mention* places.
+I need to identify the strings in a document that mention places.
 I can do this manually, or I can do it through some NLP process.
 Either way, I choose to capture the results by marking-up mentions of place with HTML `<span>` elements.
 I can set a class element and use a CSS stylesheet to make my choices obvious.

+A *mention* is a string of text at a specific position in a document.
+Its position gives it *context*.
+The string describes a place, so is a *label* for that place.
+The meaning of a label depends on its context.
+A general label, such as "the road", can only be interpreted as a location on a map if its context is taken into account.
+Other labels, such as proper names, may be locatable irrespective of context.

-Next I need to decide when two different mentions refer to the same place.
+I must decide whether two different mentions or labels refer to the same place.
-How I do this might depend on how I intend to use the data as well as the data itself.
-For instance, I might only be interested in the city or town rather than its neighbourhoods.
-I'm asserting that two *mentions* are co-references to the same *place*.
+This makes a place an abstract entity that is referred to by mentions and labels.
+In other words, a mention or a label is not a place, it is a reference to a place.

-Once I have a place, rather than a just a mention of a place, it has an *identity*.
+Once I have a *place*, rather than a just a mention of a place or a label, it has an *identity*.
-If I had a geospatial database then I could use it to store places and their identity.
-I don't have that though, and it wouldn't be of any use to you if I did.
-I there were a geospatial database be could all share, then I might use that, but it won't have all the places I'm likely to come across in war diaries.
+Identities are unique.
+If I can faithfully map a place to its identity, its trivial to link it to any other information about the same identity, in particular its geospatial *location*.

+## Assumptions and uncertainty

+This all sounds good, but there are various practical issues.
+I'll detail these in the context of a worked example below, but is worth noting some general points here.

+There are judgements to be made about what constitutes a mention of a place.
+These judgements might legitimately be different in different circumstances.
+They depend on what you want to do with the locations you extract.
+They will also depend on the skills of a human agent, or the capabilities of a machine agent, that finds the place mentions in the first place.

+Data management takes a lot of effort to do well.
+A hobbyist, like myself, doesn't have access to a geospatial database and other enterprise tools that would help, or the time and effort (and inclination) to learn how to use them if I did.
-Instead, I'll treat the place name as its identity.
+Instead, I'll take a short-cut and treat a place's proper name name as its identity.
 This wrong in general terms because place names aren't unique, but it usually works in the context of a single document.
-Rather than say that a place is identified by its name, I say that I *assume* a place is identified by its name.
+Rather than claim that a place is identified by its name, I say that I *assume* a place is identified by its name.
 This is a subtle but important distinction.
 It says I need to be sure that the assumption isn't invalid when I make claims about the location of a place.

+Its easier, from the data management point-of-view, to deal with labels rather than mentions when collecting co-references to the same place.
+Simplifying a set of mentions to a set of labels risks losing contextual information that might change the determination of the associated place.
+Mistakes are always possible in any case, and I'll assume that operating on labels instead of mentions isn't going to add signficantly to the risk of misidentifying a place.
+What will happen is that some places won't be identifiable from considering labels that might be identifiable through considering mentions.
+I'll assume that these lapses aren't important.

+Any "facts" I extract are not, in actual fact, facts, but are claims based on a set of assumptions.
+Assumptions are usually correct but aren't always correct.
+You should be able to test a claim by challenging the assumptions, and I should be able to justify the asuumptions to defend it.

+## 11th Infantry Brigade movements in World War 1

+I want to locations from [11<sup>th</sup> Infantry Brigade war diaries].

     positions respectively S.W. and S.E. of SOLESMES